ElusiveMonni/monni_docs/docs/commands/slash/point-commands.md

 A list of all the Monni **[Points module](/modules/points)** commands.

 :::warning
-Every point system command is dynamic and the prefix of the commands may change if the command exists. `{prefix}-command`.
+Every point system command is dynamic, meaning both the command name and the arguments can change depending on how the commands are configured in a server.
 :::

 ---